Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 Some combinations work without any special configuration: like default arguments, `inline`, or `suspend`.
-In the case of `abstract`/`open` functions, the `@PowerAssert` annotation must be applied to the base function declaration of a hierarchy and may be excluded from inheriting functions.
+In the case of `abstract`/`open` functions, the `@PowerAssert` annotation must be applied to the base function declaration of a hierarchy and is automatically inherited by all `override` functions.
+It may be repeated on `override` functions if desired for, but it is not required.
 For `expect`/`actual` functions, the annotation must be present on both functions.

 When combining Power-Assert with other compiler plugins, the behavior is not well-defined.
 For example, a `@Composable` and `@PowerAssert` function is possible if the compiler plugins run in the same order at both the function declaration